• Skip to primary navigation

 What is Wagyu Beef?

 Wagyu beef comes from Wagyu cattle, which is a Japanese breed.
 The beef from Wagyu cattle is prized for its extreme marbling which greatly enhances its tenderness and flavor.
-These cattle are raised in low-stress environments which help prevent the development of tough meat.
-The high cost of the cattle, and the additional time investment needed to raise them makes this one of the most expensive meats you can purchase.
+These cattle are raised in a low-stress environment which helps prevent the development of tough meat.

 Ingredients You Will Need